NielsLouwes/NOVI_FrontEnd_FINALProject_FOCUSAPP/README.md

 **#Installation Guide**

-This app was created using the following pacakges.
-Install these after cloing the project.
+This app was created using the following packages.
+Install these after cloning the project.

-1. React - **npm install React **
+1. React - **npm install React**
 2. Axios - **npm install axios** - for making API calls to the Youtube API.
 3. React-router-dom - **npm install react-router-dom** - used for Links, Redirects, Switch and Routing.
 4. Firebase - for user login and registration and authentication.
 Use  **npm install --save firebase**.